RobertAhlin/Robert-Ahlin-CV/README.md

 Welcome,

 Was from the start a lession part from Code Institute to train Bootstrap4.
 I made the page personal instead of generic.
-As I want to have a site that can show my skills with a CV.
+As I want to have a site that can show my skills with a CV I have continously developed it.

+It's aslo possible to visit the live version at: http://www.ahlin.org